 We all know that a lack of sleep can affect our daily lives, but it can also be associated with severe depression and anxiety.
 This means that certain sleep patterns might be able to predict the severity of an individual’s mental well-being in the future.
 With further research we’d like to understand if tracking sleep behavior could predict changes in the severity of an individual’s mental health condition.

-Thanks to all of our Achievers who participated in this research about how daily behaviors, like sleep, can tell help researchers to better understand anxiety and depression.
-If you’re interested in contributing to innovative research, we are regularly running new studies at Achievement.
+Thanks to all of our members who participated in this research about how daily behaviors, like sleep, can tell help researchers to better understand anxiety and depression.
+If you’re interested in contributing to innovative research, we are regularly running new studies at Evidation.